Key Points

 - Reduce your stress

-How can you comfort your baby if he’s not ready to be held?
+How can you comfort your baby if they’re not ready to be held?

-Doing hand hugs can sometimes calm your baby when he’s fussy.
+Doing hand hugs can sometimes calm your baby when they’re fussy.
 It also can make you feel better because you can see your baby breathing and being calmed by your touch.